ClaudiaCalero/ClaudiaCalero/README.md

 - I've been improving my knowledge of JavaScript and JAVA using frameworks like React and Spring Boot
 - Object-oriented programming with TDD, following SOLID principles and clean code good practices
 - Microservice Architecture
+- Practicing my problem-solving abilities on Hackerrank website
+- Building my own projects and my portfolio website
+- Assisting to an online master classes or courses to improve my knowledge on programming basis
+- Researching for information to stay up to date
+- Sharing with old team members my projects and asking how to improve them

 ### Languages